Rand1804/self-study/Rust/control_flow/README.md

 When a variable that *includes data on the heap* goes out of scope, the value will be cleaned up by drop unless ownership of the data has been moved to another variable.

 We also cannot have a mutable reference while we have an immutable one to the same value.

+Recall from the borrowing rules that if we have an immutable reference to something, we cannot also take a mutable reference.